St John Thackeray: Early life

-St John Thackeray was working as a collector and political agent, for Southern Mahratta Doab region of British East India Company and he belonged to Madras Civil Service.
+St John Thackeray belonged to Madras Civil Service, and was working as a collector and political agent, for Southern Mahratta Doab region of British East India Company.

 Attack on Kittur

 Background

 The Kittur Kingdom, founded in 1585 by one Desai, was ruled by Mallasarja, who was childless, with Kittur Chennamma as the queen.
 Mallasarja died in 1824, and whether he adopted a boy before his death was a fact contested by St John Thackeray.
 Holding that the adoption was either false or forged, Thackeray marched to Kittur.
 Upon arriving, Thackeray sought to administer the territory.
 He sealed the treasury in an attempt to confiscate its treasure and jewels.
 Kittur Chennamma protested and closed the gates of the fort.
 Thackeray gave the order to blow up the gates, and in the meantime, one of Chennamma's soldiers shot Thackeray.